DesiQuintans/td/README.md

 This script needs to be accessed through a Powershell terminal, and the script should to be in the computer's [PATH](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/).

+By default, files are created inside a folder called `Task list` that is on your Desktop.
+To change where this is, edit the `ToDoPath` variable near line 35.

 ### Create a new task

 ```powershell